pfandzelter/cloud-event-processing-costs/README.md

 @article{pfandzelter_cost:2022,
-    title = "Streaming vs. Functions: A Cost Perspective on Cloud Event Processing", author = "Pfandzelter, Tobias and Henning, S{\"o}ren and Schirmer, Trever and Hasselbring, Wilhelm and Bermbach, David", year = 2022,
+    title = "Streaming vs. Functions: A Cost Perspective on Cloud Event Processing", author = "Pfandzelter, Tobias and Henning, S{\"o}ren and Schirmer, Trever and Hasselbring, Wilhelm and Bermbach, David", journal = "arXiv:2204.11509 [cs.DC]",
+    year = 2022,
 }
 ```

-Please note that the manuscript is still pending publication.
+Please note that the manuscript is still pending publication, but a preprint is available at [arXiv](https://arxiv.org/abs/2204.11509).
 For a full list of publications, please see [our website](https://www.tu.berlin/en/mcc/research/publications/).

 ### License